Rklearns/clipper-dev/README.md

 ## 🤝 Contributing

 We love contributions!
-Here's how you can help make ClipStack even better:
+Here's how you can help make Clipper even better:

 ### 🎯 **Ways to Contribute**